spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/category-management-promotions-and-discounts-feature-integration.md

 ---
 title: Category Management + Promotions and Discounts feature integration
-description: Add the "category" parameter to calculation and conditions queries in the Promotions & Discounts feature.
+description: Add the category parameter to calculation and conditions queries in the Promotions & Discounts feature.
 last_updated: Jan 11, 2022
 template: feature-integration-guide-template
 ---